mako8231/WinSockLibrary/README.md

 # WinSockLibrary
-A OOP-Based library which abstracts the implementation of WinSock for easy implementation
+A OOP-Based library which abstracts the implementation of WinSock for easy use